apache/flink/docs/libs/ml/optimization.md

 * $L_1$: $R(\wv) = \|\wv\|_1$
 * $L_2$: $R(\wv) = \frac{1}{2}\|\wv\|_2^2$

+The $L_2$ penalty penalizes large weights, favoring solutions with more small weights rather than few large ones.
+The $L_1$ penalty can be used to drive a number of the solution coefficients to 0, thereby producing sparse solutions.
 The optimization framework in Flink supports the $L_1$ and $L_2$ penalties, as well as no regularization.
 The regularization parameter $\lambda$ in $\eqref{objectiveFunc}$ determines the amount of